Mental Health Facilities Syracuse, UT

 Catalyst Behavior Solutions - 6.3 miles from Syracuse, UT

 Catalyst Behavior Solutions is a mental health facility in Layton, UT, located at 209 East Gordon Avenue, 84041 zip code area.
 Catalyst Behavior Solutions provides outpatient treatment.
-Catalyst Behavior Solutions provides couples/family therapy, individual psychotherapy and behavior modification to young adults, adults and children / adolescents.
-Catalyst Behavior Solutions also supports people with traumatic brain injury, military families and transitional age young adults.
-Additional services offered by Catalyst Behavior Solutions consist of family psychoeducation and diet and exercise counseling.
+Catalyst Behavior Solutions provides dialectical behavior therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and children / adolescents.
+Catalyst Behavior Solutions also supports military families, transitional age young adults and people with traumatic brain injury.
+Additional services offered by Catalyst Behavior Solutions consist of diet and exercise counseling and family psychoeducation.

 Learn More